plus3it/cfn-gitlab/docs/FreshDeployment.md

 * Use by way of the web UI should be generally self-explanatory to those familiar with launching templates via that method.
 * When using the AWS CLI, it is recommended to pass all template parameters by way of a parameters-file.
 The parameters-file must contain a parameter-definition for any parameter that does not have a default value or for which an override is desired.
 See the [example file](infrastructure.parameters).

+After the parent template has been launched, monitor its progress:
+* Correct any errors encountered &mdash; usually bad parameters or permission errors on dependencies &mdash; and re-launch as necessary.
+* After Stack successfully completes, launch the `make_gitlab_EC2-instance.tmplt.json` parameter.

+Note: As with the `make_gitlab_parent-infra-EFS.tmplt.json` template, launching the `make_gitlab_EC2-instance.tmplt.json` template can be done through either the web UI or the AWS CLI utility.
+Similarly, use of a parameters-file is recommended.
+See the [example file](ec2.parameters).

 ### Instance Provisioning